strongbox/strongbox-docs/Raw-Layout-Provider.md

 # WARNING
 This feature is currently highly experimental, under active development and it's implementation may change without warning.
-If you would like to try it out and find issues, please report the,=m on the issue tracker.
+If you would like to try it out and find issues, please report them on the issue tracker.
 At the moment, only hosted repositories have been tested; proxy and group raw repositories are still not implemented.

 # General
 The Raw layout provider allows storing artifacts that have no particular strict format.